ethical-haquer/Galaxy-Flasher/README.md

   - Flash Tool - The flash-tool you would like Galaxy Flasher to use.
 The options are:
     - Thor - An open-source flash-tool.
 The last update was almost a year ago, sadly.
-    - Odin4 - A propreitary, official Samsung flash-tool that was leaked.
+    - Odin4 - A proprietary, official Samsung flash-tool that was leaked.
     - PyThor - An open-source flash-tool that is still in development.
 The only real reason to use it is if you plan on contributing to it.

   - Theme - The theme you would like Galaxy Flasher to use.
 The options are: